 Like I said – fun times! 🙂 Well, fun times after I ditched the chemists.

-I didn’t actually have Bananas Foster while I was in New Orleans.
-I was introduced to it at one of my favorite Jersey Shore seafood restaurants.
-I love the spectacle of the waiters and waitresses wheeling around the carts, coming up to your table, and making your dessert right there in front of you.
+I didn’t actually have Bananas Foster while I was in New Orleans, but I was introduced to it at one of my favorite Jersey Shore seafood restaurants.
+The spectacle of the waiters and waitresses wheeling around the carts, coming up to your table, and making your dessert right there in front of you is so cool.
 Oh, and the fire.
 Flaming alcohol is always fun, right?
 And then those warm, caramelized bananas poured over scoops of vanilla ice cream, causing it to begin to melt.
 Heaven!

 But, I did want to make it healthier, since many of my Facebook fans mentioned they would love some “cleaner eating” desserts.
 These cheesecake parfaits are completely grain-free and gluten-free, with a simple almond meal “crust” (though you could easily sub in graham crackers).
 The bananas foster-style caramel is made from dates, with a little cinnamon and rum extract.
 And some of this caramel and mashed banana is used to sweeten up a cheesecake-y mixture of cream cheese and plain Greek yogurt to bring in the creamy element that typically comes from the ice cream.